Iguana

 Behaviour

-The best way to know if your iguana is sick is to become familiar to its normal behaviour.
+The best way to know if your iguana is sick is to become familiar with its normal behaviour.
+By observing your pet regularly, you can establish a baseline of what is typical for your iguana.

-Although iguanas are not excessively active animals if you have noticed that your iguana is calmer and quieter than usual you should keep an eye on it as lethargy is a common symptom of many diseases.
+Although iguanas are not excessively active animals, if you have noticed that your iguana is calmer and quieter than usual, you should keep an eye on it, as lethargy is a common symptom of many diseases.
+Lethargy could also indicate dehydration or malnutrition, both of which require immediate attention.

 Anorexia

-The most common causes that make a iguana lose its appetite are stress, excessive temperature, change in diet or inadequate nutrition.
+The most common causes that make an iguana lose its appetite are stress, excessive temperature, change in diet, or inadequate nutrition.
+Stress can be triggered by a change in environment, such as a new habitat setup or the presence of other animals.

-If you have ruled out these factors and your iguana still does not eat then likely it is sick.
+If you have ruled out these factors and your iguana still does not eat, then it is likely sick.
+A persistent lack of appetite may also hint at internal issues such as organ dysfunction or parasitic infections.
+Consulting a vet can help determine if there are underlying health problems.

 Limbs

 Similarly, food disorders together with an inadequate supply of ultraviolet radiation can cause metabolic bone disease.
-In these cases we will see swelling in the hind legs, deformed fingers, and, in extreme cases, paralysis.
+In these cases, we will see swelling in the hind legs, deformed fingers, and, in extreme cases, paralysis.
+Iguanas require a balanced diet rich in calcium and exposure to UVB lighting to maintain healthy bones.

-Also, lack of vitamins in itself can cause paralysis.
+Also, a lack of vitamins in itself can cause paralysis, highlighting the importance of a diet that meets all nutritional needs.

 Parasites

-Iguanas rarely vomit, therefore doing so might be a clear sign of illness.
+Iguanas rarely vomit; therefore, doing so might be a clear sign of illness.
+Prompt veterinary intervention is advisable to address these issues effectively.

 Droppings

-Sometimes changes in temperature can cause the stools to be more liquid than normal, but if this situation persists you should consult a veterinarian.
+Sometimes changes in temperature can cause the stools to be more liquid than normal, but if this situation persists, you should consult a veterinarian.
+Persistent diarrhoea can lead to dehydration, while constipation might be linked to dietary imbalances or blockages.

-You should keep an eye on your iguana's feces to see if there is any change in color, volume or consistency.
+You should keep an eye on your iguana's feces to see if there is any change in color, volume, or consistency.
+These changes can provide valuable insights into your pet's overall health.

 Breathing

 Healthy iguanas breathe with their mouth closed.
-If you have seen your iguana breathe with its mouth open it may be suffering from a respiratory disease.
+If you have seen your iguana breathe with its mouth open, it may be suffering from a respiratory disease.
+Open-mouth breathing can indicate distress or respiratory infection.

 Twitching

-Healthy iguanas don't usually twitch, so if your pet is twitching it might be a sign that something is wrong.
+Healthy iguanas don't usually twitch, so if your pet is twitching, it might be a sign that something is wrong.
+Twitching can be related to neurological issues, electrolyte imbalances, or toxicity.

 Loss of balance